-The Centre for Research in Early Childhood (REaCH) works to raise the visibility and status of research in Early Childhood education and care through playful relationships, interdisciplinary collaboration, and by influencing policy.
+The Centre for Research in Early Childhood (REaCH) works to raise the visibility and status of research in Early Childhood education.

-Early years and childhood are significant periods in human life and in human society.
 The ways in which children and young people develop relationships and identities, and how they participate within global contexts is both defined by and influences culture and society.
-Education is a key aspect of current culture and society and plays a large role in the lives of children and young people.
-It is argued that one of the roles of education should be to empower children and young people to become active participants in the transformation of their societies.
-The learning children and young people engage in should focus on values, attitudes and behaviours which enable people to live together in an increasingly diverse society.
-In the early years of education this means ensuring children form secure attachments and engage in playful learning to provide them with a secure base from which they can begin to make sense of their worlds.
+Education is a key aspect of this - it plays a large role in the lives of children and young people.
+Their learning should focus on values, attitudes and behaviours which will enable them to live in a diverse society.
+This means ensuring children form secure attachments and engage in playful learning to provide them with a base from which they can begin to make sense of their worlds.

 The centre aims to: